Jump to navigation

 The next round of applications should be submitted to IHUM on March 1, 2019.
 Applications should include a description of plans for dissertation research and a brief letter of support from a departmental adviser.
 For more details, see the program website.

 Students cannot be admitted to Princeton University through the IHUM Program.

 Applicants to the program are recommended to take an IHUM program seminar in their first two years of coursework, and should, at all events, be able to show a record of interdisciplinary exploration.
 Students accepted into the program are expected to join in IHUM workshops (including a regular works-in-progress meeting for program members and faculty) and other events, as participants and organizers.

 The IHUM staff will help students to find a mentor qualified to guide the exploration of their interdisciplinary interests (though the departmental adviser or advisers retain primary responsibility for directing the dissertation).
-Students are required to present a detailed plan for their IHUM fellowship year to the director of the program, ordinarily in the spring of the third year.
+Students are required to present a detailed plan for their IHUM fellowship year to the director of the program in the spring of the third year, as well as a report on their work at the end of the fourth year.
 They must fulfill all the requirements for the degree in their home departments.